nethy-x/ppds-2022/README.md

 # About

 This assignment consist of 3 exercises.
-We did document 2nd exercise type 2.
+We did document 2nd exercise of type 2.
 We also wrote analysis of synchronization tools and wrote the pseudocode for implementation.
 We also constructed a model in Python language from pseudocode.

 - The 1st exercise with Dining philosopers synchronization problem is in [e1.py](e1.py).
 - The 2nd type 1 exercise with Atomic power plant simulation [e2_1.py](e2_1.py).